NKSP Language

 You probably get the idea what this script "should" do.
 For the 1st note

-it should print "First note was triggered!"
+it should print "First note was triggered!", for the 2nd

-up to 99th note it should print "Less than 100 notes triggered so far"
+up to 99th note it should print "Less than 100 notes triggered so far",

 and starting from the 100th note and all following ones, it should print